anonlang/anonlang/raw-though-process/raw-notes.md

     - Hmm, one reason Java may have added varargs sugar syntax was because creating arrays were difficult.
 Since it is simple in Anonlang, perhaps the varargs syntax isn't needed.
 Just us group instead.
   - Idea: A syntax could be used for function as a argument, like calling it 'lambda' or putting an asterisk before the name (like in C).
 But, I don't care for either of those ideas because it introduces more unnecessary complexity to developers.
 Prefer complexity done once in the backend rather than new requirement/complexity for each developer using the API.
   - Idea: Functions can be passed as arguments, but they never evaluate inline when they are the arguments.
 Meh.
 I would also prefer not to limit devs.
 I'm sure there is a better way, but it just hasn't been thought of yet.
   - For varargs, Ceylong-lang handles this by accepting 'Iterable' parameter.
 The syntax is asterisk after the type to mean 'zero or more' and a plus after the type to mean 'one or more'.
-Ex: 'alias max [ input number+ ]' [source](http://ceylon-lang.org/documentation/1.2/reference/structure/parameter-list/#variadic_methods_and_varargs)
+Ex: 'alias max [ input numbers+ ]' [source](http://ceylon-lang.org/documentation/1.2/reference/structure/parameter-list/#variadic_methods_and_varargs)

         ;;
         x = math.max 3 4 5